vtori37/README-generator/README.md

 ![MIT Badge](https://img.shields.io/badge/License-MIT-green)

 ## Description
-This application generates a README application using Node.js and npm.
+This application generates a README application using Node.js and the npm inquirer package.

 ## Table of Contents
 * [Website](#Website)